create3000/x_ite/docs/_posts/components/HAnim/HAnimMotion.md

 ## Overview

-An HAnimMotion node supports discrete frame-by-frame playback for H-Anim motion data animation.
+An HAnimMotion node supports discrete frame-by-frame playback for HAnim motion data animation.
 Design characteristics include integration with HAnim figure data and HAnimJoint nodes, animation control, and playback of raw motion data.

 The HAnimMotion node belongs to the **HAnim** component and its default container field is *children.* It is available from X3D version 4.0 or higher.